HunterCollege-MEDP33100/project2/README.md

 - List the technologies and tools used in the project:
     - **Languages**: HTML, CSS, JavaScript
     - **Libraries**: (e.g., GSAP for animations)
-    - **APIs**: Public APIs where the data set comes from
+    - **APIs**: Spotify Web API
-    - **Other**: Figma for design, OpenAI for code, Wikipedia for artist information, Spotify's Web API, JSON Minify to minify artists.json
+    - **Other**: Figma for design, OpenAI for code, Wikipedia for artist information, JSON Minify to minify artists.json

 ## Credits
 Artist info: